amaurigmartins/LCCRipper/README.md

   You should not.
 It's up to you, but have in mind that JMarti models "hard-code" the line length into the poles and residues of the propagation function that are written into the PCH file.
 Good luck in meddling with that for adjusting line lengths.

+- Why should I split my line model into hundreds or thousands of subdivisions?

+  This is not about "we should".
+It's about "we can".

 ## Restrictions of use

 We appreciate the interest in our work and we invite the interested users to use our codes as necessary, as long as they are not embedded in any commercial software, which is **strictly prohibited**.
 If you use the LCC Ripper as a part of scientific research, we kindly ask you to refer to our published papers: